Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP22_Final_Project.md

     Based on the observations(“A”, “G”, “A”) and the Forward Algorithm, we can fill out the evaluation process diagram showing below.
     ![](https://i.imgur.com/Z5MGsFn.png)

+    The implementation of this method will be a dynamic programming implementation as we are storing the probabilities of the subproblems along the way.

 #### 2. Decoding
 * **Question**:

-    Similar to the Evaluation problem, we also want to find which hidden states sequence that shows the best probability to generate the observed sequence, based on the current Markov model.
+    In addition to calculate the probability for one sequence as did in the Evaluation problem, we also want to find which hidden states sequence that shows the best probability to generate the observed sequence, based on the current Markov model.
 One of the problems that we are trying to solve with HMM is to recognize exons and introns in an open reading frame.
 The input we usually have will be a DNA sequence, while the bases in the sequence are the emitted symbols of an HMM.
 On the other hand, what we want to find out is which state actually emits the corresponding symbol and those states are unobservable for the observers.
-We figure this out through picking the hidden state sequence that has the highest probability of doing so.
+We figure this out through picking the hidden state sequence that has the highest probability.
 * **Problem Specification**:
     The parameters will be very similar to the Evaluation problem.
     * If we have the DNA Sequence (e.g. ATTG...), we would like our observation to be $o_i \in \{A,C,T,G\}$ ($o_1=A, o_2=T, o_3=T, o_4=G, ...$)